India Elected External Auditor To UN Nuclear Watchdog For 2022-2027

-India has been elected as the external auditor to the International Atomic Energy Agency (IAEA) for the period 2022-2027, the Indian embassy in Austria informed on Friday.
+India's Comptroller and Auditor General GC Murmu was on Friday selected as the external auditor of the International Atomic Energy Agency (IAEA), a prestigious institution that promotes peaceful use of nuclear energy.

+The Ministry of External Affairs (MEA) said his candidature received majority support of the IAEA general conference and his tenure will be for six years, from 2022 to 2027.

-"A proud moment for the nation!
-India is elected as the External Auditor to the International Atomic Energy Agency IAEA for the period 2022-2027," the embassy said.
+"Today, India's Comptroller and Auditor General (CAG) has been selected as the next external auditor of the International Atomic Energy Agency for a six-year term at the General Conference of the IAEA in Vienna," the MEA said.

 A proud moment for the nation!— India in Austria (@IndiainAustria) September 24, 2021